iTorongo/CS4110/Porta_Table_Cipher/README.md

-## Porta-Table Cipher Hardware Implementation on Basys 3 Board
+## Porta-Table Cipher Hardware Implementation

 #### The following block diagram represents the FSMD architecture of the implementation of Porta-Table Cipher in hardware.